 Investors can skim through fraudulent companies if they choose to invest in organisations listed with BSE.
 Several rules and regulations are mandated by SEBI monitoring the actions of registered companies, minimising the chances of investors incurring a loss due to illicit activities of a business.

 Adequate information about total revenue generation and reinvestment patterns have to be published annually by all companies listed under the BSE stock exchange.
 Total dividend disbursed, bonus and transfer issues, book-to-closure facility, etc. has to be displayed as per SEBI regulations.

 The price of securities trading in the BSE share market is determined through demand and supply of the same currently prevailing.
 This reflects the real value of a share, affecting a company’s market capitalisation and ease of procurement of funds.

 Securities issued by a company acts as a collateral guarantee at the time of availing loans.
 Most financial institutions accept equity shares listed in BSE as leverage against which funds can be obtained.

-Retail customers, on the other hand, do not have to access to direct investment schemes and have to make transactions through a certified stockbroker or a stock investing platform.
-This is known as secondary trading mechanism, regulated by the Financial Industry Regulatory Authority (FINRA).
+Retail customers, on the other hand, do not have access to direct investment schemes and have to make transactions through a certified stockbroker or a stock investing platform.
+This is known as a secondary trading mechanism, regulated by the Financial Industry Regulatory Authority (FINRA).
 For secondary trading, an individual must hold a Demat account, through which the financial transactions take place.
 Virtual ownership of all stocks can be gained through the account itself.

 All companies listed under BSE can use the following financial instruments to raise funds for their business: